lingegrino/riddler-chat/README.md

 # riddler-chat
-A little PHP chat inspired by Riddler's chat from The Batman 2022
+A little chat inspired by Riddler's chat from The Batman 2022

 Icluding:
 - Hacker colors